 Description - Endurance Rubber Tiles are one of the most versatile modular tiles on the market today.
 Made with recycled rubber and plastic, these interlocking tiles can be used virtually anywhere.
-From the garage to your home gym, these tiles are certain to be the perfect floor for your needs.
+Great as home gym flooring and for garage gyms, these tiles are certain to be the perfect floor for your needs.
 Featuring great shock absorbency and durability, a 15-year warranty backs these rubber tiles.

 Material – Constructed of 75% thermoplastic elastomer and 25% polypropylene copolymer.

 Thickness – 3/4 Inch